sebnyawalo/GEOG5003/README.md

 Agent Framework.py  - this is agent class which defines the agents behaviours through move, eat and share data methods.

-Model.py - defines the model  and the its functions for executing different components of the model
+Model.py - defines the model  and  its functions for executing different components of the model

+To run the model, execute model.py from console.
+Once the file has loaded, enter the values of the number of agents, the number of iterations and the number of Neighbour’s.

+Once the model had been execute, it will display a GUI, from the file menu click run model This will display an animated canvas as shown below.

 ![Capture](https://user-images.githubusercontent.com/63342826/80732195-a6aa3200-8b14-11ea-9370-f1c8dfbc9bf6.PNG)